 WELCOME TO MY WEBSITE!

 Our counseling sessions will enable you to heal, reduce emotional pain, find peace of mind, contentment, and joy in living.
 Our work will enhance your aliveness and give you freedom to make new choices.
 Through working with the emotional/spiritual/mental aspects of yourself, you can change your life path.
 Anxiety tends to permeate the above conditions subconsciously or consciously.
 These experiences arise for many reasons.
 As a psychotherapist, I look for all the triggers that may cause anxiety and then change the effect of those triggers through understanding and exposure.

-As a therapist, I have worked with residents from Alabama, as well as Mississippi and Georgia.
-I invite you to sense what I am about in the following sections, and if you would like, to interview me through a telephone consultation.
-Each therapy/healing journey is tailored to your specific needs and requirements.
+As an anxiety therapist, I have worked with residents from Alabama, as well as Mississippi and Georgia.
+I am available for telephone consultations at (205) 251-8808.
+Each therapy/healing journey is tailored to your specific needs and requirements!

 Heartful Parenting: Connected Parenting & Emotional Intelligence by David E. Myers, Ph.D.